samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab2_Data_Preparation/readme.md

 > [!NOTE]
 >Note on dataset size and fine-tuning time.
 In this tutorial, you use only 1% of the dataset (train_sft[:1%]).
 This significantly reduces the amount of data, speeding up both the upload and fine-tuning processes.
 You can adjust the percentage to find the right balance between training time and model performance.
 Using a smaller subset of the dataset reduces the time required for fine-tuning, making the process more manageable for a tutorial.

+## Option3: Using GretelAI using GPT

+To create synthetic data using [Gretel.ai](https://www.gretel.ai), follow these steps:

+- Create a Project: Log into the [Gretel console](https://www.gretel.ai) and create a new project.

+- Upload Data: Upload a CSV file or DataFrame containing the data you want to synthesize.

+- Generate Synthetic Data: Choose to generate synthetic data and customize the configuration if needed.

+- Train the Model: Wait for the model to train and generate synthetic records.

+- Review Quality: Review the synthetic data quality report to compare statistics and distributions with the original data.

+- Download Data: Download the synthetic dataset and model for further use or sharing.